ManimCommunity/manim/docs/source/guides/deep_dive.rst

   to prepare a scene for rendering; right until the point where the user-overridden ``construct`` method is ran.
-This includes a brief discussion on using Manim's CLI versus other means of rendering (e.g., via Jupyter notebooks, or in your Python script by calling the :meth:`.Scene.render` method yourself).
+This includes a brief discussion on using Manim's CLI versus other means of rendering (e.g., via Jupyter notebooks, or in your Python script by calling the :meth:`.Manager.render` method yourself).
 - `Mobject Initialization`_: For the second chapter we dive into creating and handling Mobjects, the basic elements that should be displayed in our scene.
   We discuss the :class:`.Mobject` base class, how there are essentially